Saving Water Indoors

 • Install water-saving aerators on kitchen faucets.

-• When washing dishes by hand, use a sink full of soapy water; don't let the water run.
+• When washing dishes by hand, use a sink full of soapy water.

-• Cook food in as little water as possible.
-This will also retain more of the nutrients.
+• Cook food in as little water as possible to retain more nutrients and save water.

 Saving Water Outdoors

-40% of our drinking water is used for landscape irrigation, making this a critical area for conservation.
-Follow these tips to maximize the effectiveness of your outdoor watering while minimizing waste.
-These bits of advice apply to residences and businesses.
+Forty percent (40%) of our drinking water is used for landscape irrigation, making outdoor water conservation a top priority.
+Following these tips will maximize the effectiveness of outdoor watering at your residence or business, while also minimizing waste.

-• Water lawns during the early morning when temperature and wind speed are the lowest.
-This reduces evaporation and waste.
+• Water lawns during the early morning when temperature and wind speed are the lowest to reduce evaporation and prevent waste from high winds.

-• Use a rain gauge to track the amount of rain or irrigation your yard receives.
+• Use a rain gauge to measure the amount of rain or irrigation the yard receives.

-• Choose drought-tolerant plants when landscaping and group plants with similar water needs together (hydrozoning).
+• Choose drought-tolerant plants when landscaping and group plants with similar water needs (known as hydrozoning) together.

 • Use mulch to retain moisture in the soil.

-• Set a good example with your water conservation practices at home, at work, and anywhere else you use water.
+• Set a good example with your water conservation practices at home, work and anywhere else that uses water.

 • Purchase a rain barrel to capture rainwater for use on your landscape.